ry05/ry05.github.io/_posts/2020-05-30-first-data-role.md

 ## Thoughts after being offered the role

 I had bagged the role I wanted at the animal shelter and was pretty excited when I told my family, friends and teachers about it.
 I had agreed to join at the organization after a couple of weeks.
 However, I must admit that the next few days were highly turbulent for my thought process.
 I began vacillating on whether I should accept the offer or not.
-The reasons for this suddense sense of doubt had nothing to do with the shelter or the work they did.
+The reasons for this sudden sense of doubt had nothing to do with the shelter or the work they did.
 They were 2 simple questions that I had to ask myself before taking the role up:

 1. Should I go for it?
 Would this opportunity be useful to my career?